jerbaroo/monad-portal/README.md

 cons.
 They pretty much all allow you to write reuseable components.
-Some have to ship a large filesize to the client, some allow you to write your server-side and client-side code in the same language, some can pre-render server-side for a speedy TTI (time to interactive) score.
+Some have to ship a large filesize to the client, some allow you to write your server-side and client-side code in the same language, some can pre-render server-side for a speedy TTI (time to interactive).

 One idea that has become fairly popular in recent years is that of a reactive frontend.
 Whereby the view is written as a function of the current state, and